 Trade Secrets Litigation:

-Our attorneys have experience representing both plaintiffs and defendants in trade secrets matters in diverse industries.
+Our Mobile attorneys have experience representing both plaintiffs and defendants in trade secrets matters in diverse industries.
 They draw upon this formidable depth of knowledge of intellectual property, commercial litigation, and other practices area to provide an approach tailored to each individual client.

 Trade secret holders frequently seek expedited injunctive relief that can result in mini trials at the beginning of cases.
 We can rapidly mobilize attorneys who work closely with clients, quickly get up to speed on the clients’ technology, and build persuasive case strategies because of our firm’s size, sophistication and experience.